Last Updated on April 26, 2022 by Rei Garnet

 Risk of overfeeding cereal to rabbits.

-Here are some of the risks associated when you feed your rabbits large amounts of cereal:
+Here are some of the risks associated with feeding your rabbits large amounts of cereal:

 Gastrointestinal stasis is also possible when a rabbit is fed large amounts of cereal, which are high in carbs and starch.

 GI stasis happens when the balance of bacteria in your rabbit’s gut is disrupted due to a high-carb, low-fiber diet.

 This disruption would cause painful gas that would eventually lead to organ failure and death if not treated immediately.

 - Decreased appetite/anorexia

 If you notice any of these signs, immediately bring your rabbit to a veterinarian.